beezwax/fmslogs/README.md

 Some things that it does that using just tail, head, or Get-Content don't:
 - displays headers for columns, even if not showing first row
-- uses custom tab stops for each log that give consistent column alignments
+- uses custom tab stops for each log for consistent column alignments
 - quicker access (don't have to type full log path or cd to correct directory)
 - limit messages to those only after a given timestamp or duration
 - lists size and modification dates for all logs
+- optionally truncate lines to avoid line wrap

 Design Goals:
 - no dependencies other than the core Python libraries, and requiring just one file to be copied onto server
-- to be cross-platform, supporting all three server environments: macOS, Ubuntu, and Windows
+- support all three server environments: macOS, Ubuntu, and Windows
 - consolidates access to various logs

 ---